duke-malaria-collaboratory/DiscovR/_episodes/00-intro.md

 ## Introducing the instructors and helpers

-Now that you know a little about The Carpentries as an organization, the instructors and helpers will introduce themselves and what they'll be teaching/helping with.
+Now that you know a little about The Carpentries as an organization, the instructors and facilitators will introduce themselves and what they'll be teaching/helping with.

 ## Introducing participants